 Debentures Issue – Examples of Non-Cash Consideration With Journal Entries

-The last section we need to cover now is working through some examples with the calculations and debits and credits.
-This normally helps to gain a better understanding of the theory we have already covered.
+The last section we need to cover is working through some examples with the calculations and debits, and credits.
+By working through the journal entries, we can better understand the theory we have already covered.

 The facts of the transaction are: